My writing life in 500 words:

 I have garnered close to fifty publications in national literary journals, including McSweeney's Quarterly, Narrative, The Missouri Review, Ninth Letter, Fourth Genre, Arts & Letters, as well as other ]journals and anthologies.

-I sometimes teach writing.
+Now I write and teach writing.
 Special interests include medical narrative, unreliable narrator, function of the implied narrator in fiction, point of view, writing about family, developing persona in creative nonfiction, satire, parody, lyric essay, humor writing, the development of the essay from mid-twentieth century to present.

 For health and relaxation, I lift weights and listen to music.
-My favorite hobbies are people watching, poodles, biohacking, and growing my hair and chopping it off.
+My favorite hobbies are people watching, poodles, biohacking, and talking about fasting with the same crazy eyes you see when vegans talk about Veganism or CrossFitters talk about CrossFit.
 I dream of one day owning an empire of laundromats.